eclipse-cyclonedds/cyclonedds/docs/manual/security/external_plugin_dev.rst

 - Cryptographic

 Security plugins are dynamically loaded.
 The locations are defined in |var-project-short|
-configuration or Participant QoS settings, see :ref:`DDS_security`.
+configuration or participant QoS settings, see :ref:`DDS_security`.

 You can add your own custom plugin in an API by implementing according to the OMG
 |url::omg.security| specification.
 You can implement all of the plugins or just one of them.